trodix/clipystream/readme.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

-### Development server
+### Development server (Frontend only)

-> You need to be in the `frontend` directory in order to run the commands bellow
+`make dev-frontend`

-Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding